 How to cite this article:

 Dr. S Ravi Kumar.
 Analysis of basketball playing ability of elite inter university men players in relation to anthropometric variables among guard players.
-International Journal of Physical Education, Sports and Health.
-2017; 4(3): 94-96.
+Int J Phys Educ Sports Health 2017;4(3):94-96.